Cuantos Tacos

 Mexican restaurant in Austin, Texas, U.S.

 Cuantos Tacos is a Mexican restaurant in Austin, Texas, United States.
 It operates in the Arbor Food Park on East 12th street.
 It has received a positive reception and received Bib Gourmand status in the Michelin Guide in 2024.

+Cuantos Tacos plans to move to a brick-and-mortar location in Q1 2027 and will close its food truck once the new location opens.